What is the zero pressure campaign?

 What is a pressure ulcer?

 Pressure ulcers (sometimes called bed sores) are damage to the skin and, in more severe cases, to the underlying tissue.
-They vary in severity - download our guide to the different stages of a pressure ulcer (PDF 519Kb) to see the least and most severe cases.

 Pressure ulcers can be very painful and are a known risk for patients at home or in hospital who have limited mobility.
 They usually occur when someone sits or lies in one position for too long.